Ireland '23 - bibliography

 return to mdimage index

-The story of Stella (or Hester Johnson), who Dean Swift was buried next to, is also a mystery, but there's no doubt that Stella was a huge part of Jonathan Swift's life and his main emotional support, and they spent decades together under the same roof.
+The story of Stella (or Hester Johnson), who Dean Swift is buried next to, is cloaked in mystery, from the beginning.
+How many Deans of Cathedrals have their wives buried in the beautiful tile floor next to them?
+But there's no doubt that Stella was a huge part of Jonathan Swift's life and his main emotional support.
+They spent decades together under the same roof.

-Author Damrosch writes that modern biographers of Swift have made an educated guess that once together for some time as a couple, Jonathan & Stella put 2 + 2 (on the family tree) together, and realized they were both probably the offspring of the same Uncle, who was apparently sexually active for a long time, although they likely had different Moms.
+Author Damrosch states that modern biographers of Swift made an educated guess that once together for some time as a couple, Jonathan & Stella put 2 + 2 (on the family tree) together, and realized they were both probably the offspring of the same mentioned Uncle, who was apparently sexually active for a long time, although they had different Moms.

-Final historical note - the Damrosch book shows a Parcel Map for the Dublin neighborhood where the Cathedral was, from the 1740s, and, each house had an attached plot of land, long & thin, like an acre or two, for gardens & fruit trees.
+Final historical note - the Damrosch book shows a Parcel Map for the Dublin neighborhood where the Cathedral was, from the 1740s, and, each house 'fronts' onto a street, and had an attached plot of land, long & thin, like an acre or two, out back, for gardens & fruit trees.
+As a result, behind the houses it was like an open space park.

-As a result, all houses 'fronted' onto the streets, while out back it was like a big open space park.
-Walking through the city blocks surrounding the Cathedral today, it is hard to imagine this !
+Walking through the city blocks surrounding the Cathedral today, this is hard to imagine !

 return to Ireland 23 index